robertcedwards/juice-docs/blog/2023-01-04-jb-migration-tutorial/index.md

 ### Step 6: Rules

-Last but not least, you can review all the settings (rules) for your project before deploying the contract.
+Last but not least, you'll need to set the rules for your project before deploying.

 Make sure to set your `Reconfiguration Rules`, which essentially creates a safety measure of how soon you can reconfigure your Juicebox project settings before they take effect.
 You can choose the 3-day delay (default) 7-day delay, No delay, or a Custom Strategy.

 You can also decide to `Pause Payments`, `Allow Token Minting`, and `Allow Terminal Reconfiguration`.
 When you’re all done, click `Save Rules`.

 ![reconfiguration-rules.webp](reconfiguration-rules.webp)